Anita Doron: Film

-The Canadian Film Centre Media Lab recruited Doron in 2007 to work on Late Fragment, a project developed within the institution's "Interactive Narrative Feature Program."
+The Canadian Film Centre Media Lab recruited Doron in 2007 to work on Late Fragment, a project developed within the institution's Interactive Narrative Feature Program.
 This project was co-produced by the Canadian Film Centre (CFC) and the National Film Board of Canada (NFB) and was led by Ana Serrano from the CFC and Anita Lee from the NFB.
 Working in collaboration with two other filmmakers (Daryl Cloran and Mateo Guez), Doron wrote and directed one of the three parts of Late Fragment.
-Late Fragment is cited as "North America's first interactive feature film."
-The three filmmakers drew inspiration for the story by attending "a restorative justice process in Montreal."
+Late Fragment is cited as "North America's first interactive feature film".
+The three filmmakers drew inspiration for the story by attending "a restorative justice process in Montreal".
 After deliberating, they reconvened at a later date to present their ideas and establish connections between the various storylines.
 Late Fragment was screened at the Toronto International Film Festival and the Future of Cinema Salon during the 2008 Cannes Film Festival.

-In 2009, Doron worked on three short documentaries in collaboration with CitySonic.
-The productions she directed were Tony Dekker (Great Lake Swimmers) at the Subway, Sebastian Grainger at El Mocambo, and Damian Abraham (Fucked Up) at Rotate This.
+In 2009, Doron worked on three short documentaries in collaboration with City Sonic.
+The productions she directed were Tony Dekker (Great Lake Swimmers) at the Subway, Sebastian Grainger at El Mocambo and Damian Abraham (Fucked Up) at Rotate This.
 Tony Dekker (Great Lake Swimmers) at the Subway premiered worldwide at the Toronto International Film Festival.

 The following year, Doron released her second feature film Europa, East (2010).
 Doron was credited as the producer, writer, director, and cinematographer.
 Like The End of Silence, Europa, East was another film shot using guerilla tactics.
-Doron cast her cousin in the lead role and saw this film as an opportunity to experiment "on tiny Arts Council funding."
+Doron cast her cousin in the lead role and saw this film as an opportunity to experiment "on tiny Arts Council funding".
 The film premiered at the International Film Festival Rotterdam in 2010.

 In 2012, Doron completed The Lesser Blessed.
 After reading the Richard Van Camp novel, Doron chose to write the screenplay for The Lesser Blessed because she was interested in the idea of a person alienated and living on the margins of society.
 Doron had begun adapting a screenplay for the book in 2008, and in preparation for the film, she travelled to the Northwest Territories to research the habits and lives of the First Nations people living there.
 Doron visited Van Camp's hometown, Fort Smith, and stayed there for a month to write the screenplay.
 After completing the screenplay, Doron had trouble finding a company to fund the project.
 In an interview with TED Blog she explains: